Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Peaked-size teleportation at intermediate times

 \subsection{0D random unitary circuits}

 We now turn to random unitary circuits in zero dimensions, a prototypical model for `fast scramblers'~\cite{hayden2007black,sekino2008fast}.
-We construct these circuits as follows: at each time-step, we partition the $N$ qubits into randomly chosen pairs, and apply independent Haar random 2-qubit unitaries to each pair.
-As before, such circuits are efficiently simulable via Clifford numerics.
+These circuits are constructued as follows: at each time-step, we partition the $N$ qubits into randomly chosen pairs, and apply independent Haar random 2-qubit unitaries to each pair.

+Below we analyze such circuits using theoretical arguments, in combination with numerical simulations via Clifford circuits.
+As the later parts of our analysis are rather technical, we briefly summarize the main results: ($i$) peaked size teleportation remains possible but only if the input state is initially encoded in non-local, $p$-body operators; ($ii$) even though there is no complete separation of operator light cones, size addition still occurs at intermediate times in a probabilistic sense and enables mutli-qubit teleportation; and ($iii$) the maximum channel capacity is linear in the number of coupled qubits, $K$.
+These results are depicted numerically in Fig.~\ref{fig: RUC}(c) and \ref{fig: capacity}.

-\emph{Peaked sizes}---In all-to-all coupled systems, operators are generally expected to grow exponentially in time, $\mathcal{S} \sim e^{\lambda t}$, where $\lambda$ is the Lyapunov exponent.
+\emph{Peaked sizes}---In all-to-all coupled systems, operators are generally expected to grow exponentially in time, $\mathcal{S} \sim e^{\lambda t}$, where $\lambda$ is the Lyapunov exponent~\cite{sekino2008fast}.
 The reason is simple: at each time step, every term in an operator---rather than just those on a `light-cone' boundary---has a fixed probability of spreading under random pairwise unitaries.
-A somewhat less intuitive expectation is that the size width also generally grows exponentially.
+A somewhat less intuitive expectation is that the size width also generally grows exponentially~\cite{qi2019quantum}.
 One way of understanding this is by imagining two realizations of the dynamics: in one realization the initial operator doubles at the first time and in the other it does not.
 In effect, the latter system now lags behind the former by one time step, $\Delta t$, and the difference in their sizes at later times will be exponentially magnified, to $e^{\lambda t}( 1 - e^{-\lambda \Delta t})$.

 The lack of separation between the size and size width seems to preclude the possibility of peaked-size teleportation at intermediate times.
-Nevertheless, we can engineer such a separation by \emph{encoding} the information of each input qubit into $p$-body operators, with $p \gg 1$.
+Nevertheless, we can engineer such a separation by \emph{encoding} the information of each input qubit into $p$-body operators, with $p \gg 1$~\cite{gao2019traversable}.
 As an example, consider encoding a single qubit into $p = 5$ qubit operators via \be

 \ee Here, $E$ is a Clifford unitary encoding operation that conjugates state insertion and decoding [explicitly, replacing $U \rightarrow U E, U^* \rightarrow U^* E^*$, and $U^T \rightarrow E^T U^T$ in Fig.~\ref{fig: 1}(a)].
 The success of teleportation is now dependent on the size distributions of time-evolved $p$-body operators, $Q_A(t) = U E P E^\dagger U^\dagger$, where $P$ runs over the initial unencoded single-qubit Pauli operators.
 As we will soon verify explicitly, before the scrambling time the support of each of the $p$ operators composing $Q_A$ will be approximately non-overlapping, so that their size distributions will convolve.
 Thus, the total operator size is multiplied by a factor of $p$ but, through the central limit theorem, the size width is multiplied only by $\sqrt{p}$.